nicobees/freedom-label/docs/development_guidelines/code_style.md

 5.  **Imports:**
     - Prefer direct imports to specific modules/files rather than importing through barrel files (`index.ts` re-exporting multiple modules).
 This can improve tree-shaking and reduce bundle sizes.
     - Organize imports: typically standard library/React imports first, then third-party, then local relative imports.
 ESLint rules often manage this.
+    - Prefer `import type ...` when only types are imported: also if runtime variables are imported, the use `import {type TestType, RuntimeModule} from 'test-module'`
 6.  **Object Properties:** Consider ordering object properties alphabetically for consistency, especially in large object literals or type definitions, if not managed by Prettier.
 7.  **File and Folder Structure:** Follow existing conventions within each package.
 For new components, generally co-locate related files (component, styles, tests, stories).